 Of all the adapted sports, this is one that provides more autonomy to those who practice it.
 One of its characteristics is the joystick type control that facilitates the operation of both the rudder and sails.
 If you want to take part in outdoor sports, adapted sailing is a good way to demonstrate your skill and speed out at sea, whilst enjoying an incomparable sense of freedom.

 Wheelchair tennis respects some of the rules of traditional tennis.
 For example, the size of the court is the same, as is the type of racket used.
 In the adapted version of the game the ball may bounce twice and can also land outside the court on the second bounce.

-There are many wheelchairs which are specifically designed for playing tennis such as the QUICKIE Match Point wheelchair.
+There are many wheelchairs which are specifically designed for playing tennis.

 If you decide to practice this sport you must use, not only your physical strength, but also your ability to concentrate.
 Adapted slalom is a sport that is practiced in indoor sports centres or open spaces, if the weather permits, and consists of conquering a series of obstacles along a course.
 The adapted slalom events are divided into two parts: one which is mandatory, and one which is open and variable.
 This makes it easily adaptable to different levels.
 The goal is to travel the course in the shortest time possible.

 Skiing, karting or paragliding are just some of the adapted sports that give you the opportunity to take on personal challenges, enjoy unforgettable experiences outdoors, discover the world, have fun with friends and enjoy a thrilling adrenaline rush.
 You can choose the place and choose the experience: it’s only you who lays down the boundaries and rules.